 being part of the Arizona Art Challenges hosted by Leafdog Press,

 taking her out of her comfort zone to try new things and learning from some very talented artists and art lovers.

 Click Anck Gallery or one of the above links

 to see her work.

 Chicago.
-After spending almost 2 years in South America and Asia, he began work on his MFA in studio art at Arizona State University.
+After spending a couple of years in South America and Asia, he began work on his MFA in studio art at Arizona State University.

 When he finally acknowledged his fascination with Hollywood, tabloid magazines, and paparazzi, he began making art about America's

 obsession with celebrity.
 In 2009, he interned at a paparazzi agency in Los Angeles, CA, and his work was featured in the

 Arizona Biennial at the Tucson Museum of Art.
 He completed his terminal degree in May of 2010.
 He has participated in the